yassirbrh/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Advanced Tasks :
-	100-empty_casks : script that finds all empty files and directories in the current directory and all sub-directories
+	100-empty_casks : script that finds all empty files and directories in the current directory and all sub-directories 101-gifs : script that lists all the files with a .gif extension in the current directory and its sub-directories.